-39. Anna C., Brian P., Amelia P., Alexa C., and Zachary H., ages 15, 12, 11, 5, and 2, respectively, are foster children living in Scott County.
+- 39. Anna C., Brian P., Amelia P., Alexa C., and Zachary H., ages 15, 12, 11, 5, and 2, respectively, are foster children living in Scott County.
 All five children have the same biological mother.
 Brian and Amelia also have the same biological father and are full siblings.
 The other three children each have different biological fathers and are half-siblings with each other and with Brian and Amelia.
-Anna, Brian, Amelia, Alexa, and Zachary have all been designated as CHINS by Scott County.

-40. In March 2016, a CHINS case was opened in Scott County for Anna, Brian, Amelia, and Alexa, but the kids were not yet removed from the home of their biological mother.
+Scott Superior Court, over which Defendant Howser presides, has designated Anna, Brian, Amelia, Alexa, and Zachary as CHINS, upon petition by DCS.
+Scott Circuit Court, over which Defendant Mount presides, has also handled some of the proceedings for these children. - 40.
+In March 2016, a CHINS case was opened in Scott Superior Court for Anna, Brian, Amelia, and Alexa, but the kids were not yet removed from the home of their biological mother.
 Zachary had not yet been born.
 In June 2016, their biological mother was jailed and then sent to a homeless shelter.
 Anna, Brian, Amelia, and Alexa lived with their biological mother in the homeless shelter until October 2016, when the mother was again arrested and sent to jail.
 The children then went to live with Jessie R., their second cousin.
 Prior to moving in with Jessie R., Anna and Brian had suffered repeated physical abuse at the hands of their biological mother and the mother's various boyfriends.
 On one occasion, Anna's abuse caused her to bleed onto her shoes, and even after she was in the safety of a foster home, the sight of those shoes was traumatic for Anna and she refused to wear them.
 Brian's abuse included beatings on his back with a yardstick by his mother and her boyfriends.
 Because he was the only boy among the children (Zachary had not yet been born), Brian endured more severe beatings than his sisters.
 As a result of the physical and emotional abuse they suffered, Amelia and Alexa suffer from attachment disorder.

-41. In November 2016, Zachary was born.
-He was born into state custody, in light of his mother's inability to properly care for him and her history of abuse towards her other children.
+- 41. In November 2016, Zachary was born.
+He was born into state custody, in light of his mother's inability to properly care for him and her history of abuse towards her other children, and a CHINS case was opened for him in Scott Superior Court, upon petition by DCS.
 Because of his mother's heavy drug use, Zachary was born with marijuana and methamphetamines in his system.
-Zachary was released from the hospital to the home of a family member close to Jessie R. He continues to live with that family member, who hopes to adopt him.

-42. Prior to January 2018, the children were required to regularly visit with their biological mother.
+Zachary was released from the hospital to the home of a family member close to Jessie R. He continues to live with that family member, who hopes to adopt him. - 42.
+Prior to January 2018, the children were required to regularly visit with their biological mother.
 When they returned from the visits, all of the children would be emotionally exhausted, and Alexa would be particularly distraught, often lashing out violently at those around her.
 On June 1, 2017, Anna, Brian, Amelia, Alexa moved into the home of the same family member who was already taking care of Zachary.
 That family member hopes to adopt all five children.